hannorein/rebound/doc/librebound.rst

 The C version of REBOUND
 ========================

 This section describes the C version of REBOUND.
-To learn how to install REBOUND for Python have a look at the iPython/Jupiter notebooks at https://github.com/hannorein/rebound/blob/master/ipython_examples/index.ipynb.
-Hint: It's super easy!

 Installation
 ------------